Shannon attended the University of Colorado (CU) in

 Shannon's

-thesis will analyze seabird distribution and abundance
+thesis analyzed seabird distribution and abundance

 data collected from vessel-based surveys in the California

 Current.
-Her goal is to create a multivariate index
+She developed a multivariate index

 In